geoserver/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

 Step 3: set Coverage Parameter
 ``````````````````````````````
 The relevant parameters are AllowMultithreading and USE_JAI_IMAGEREAD.
 Do not forget to specify the background value according to your the value in your tif file.
+If you want to control which granule is displayed when a number of images match the time period specified then set the SORTING parameter to the variable name you want to use for sorting followed by a space and either D or A for descending or ascending.
+Descending values will mean that the latest image in a series that occurs in the time period requested is shown.

 .. figure:: img/step_2_1.png
    :align: center

 Remember that for display correctly the images contained in the provided dataset a custom style is needed.

-Set as default style the *snow_style.tld* contained in the dataset archive.
+Set as default style the *snow_style.sld* contained in the dataset archive.

 More information about raster styling can be found at chapter :ref:`sld_cookbook_rasters`